purvadewangan/AtliQ-Mart-Supply-Chain-FMCG-Analysis/README.md

 Most importantly I gained confirmation of something I believe about this work.

 The metric is not the answer.
 The question behind the metric is the answer.
 And knowing which question to ask before you open a single tool is the most underrated skill in data analytics.

 ---

+This project was completed independently as a self-driven case study to strengthen my practical skills in supply chain analytics, business intelligence, and decision-focused data analysis.

+---